matthiasn/octopress-blog/source/_posts/2014-10-06-Building-Systems-in-Clojure-2.markdown

 (def xform (map json/read-json))
 {% endcodeblock %}

-Now, we can apply this transducing function to different kinds of data structures.
+Now, we can apply this transducing function to different kinds of data structures that are transducible processes.
 For example, we could transform all entries from a vector into another vector, like so:

 {% codeblock lang:clojure %}
 (into [] xform ["{\"foo\":1}" "{\"bar\":42}"])